Top Menu

 two directors chairs with blue canvas - old vintage door background - hats on doors -

 Whoa, this is going to be a super hot weekend around here.
-Well, I'm not complaining, I'm going to be home and probably it's not going to affect my work much, but for all of you out there, stay cool!
+Well, I'm not complaining.
+I'm going to be home, and it probably won't affect my work much, but for all of you out there, stay cool!

 Directors chairs with ripped canvases.